nkawaller/notes/README.md

 ./bin/runserver
 ```

+### Compile Binaries

-### Compile Binaries and Build Static Site
+### Build Static Site

-Run the following command to generate the static site, and copy the css
+Execute the following command to generate the static site, and transfer
-file over to the `deploy/static` directory.
-The runserver and staticgen
+the CSS file to the `deploy/static` directory.
+This command also creates
-binaries are also created when running this command.
+the `runserver` and `staticgen` binaries:

 ```
 go run buildSite.go